gbentaieb/pip-polyfill/README.md

 We therefore want to provide a polyfill that will add the w3c pip API to safari.

-## How do I use it
+## How do I use it ?
 The polyfill is a ~100 lines single file, that you can find [here](https://github.com/gbentaieb/pip-polyfill/blob/master/pip.js).
-Fill free to use this in your own code !
+Feel free to use this in your own code !

 ## Tests
 The polyfill is fully tested.